Skip to navigation

 3 The Indian top pocket in the ubiquitous Indian shirt is the equivalent of bank, corner shop, handbag and personal organiser all rolled into one.
 Beedi packets sit next to rolls of bank notes, mixed up with addresses, tickets, receipts and normally some little sweets to suck on.
 It makes some men look positively Amazonian with this huge bulge on their left breast, but it's amazing what you can fit in an Indian top pocket.

 4 Which included lots of hissing.
-Indians get each others' attention by hissing instead of yelling, so every time you walk through a bazaar or a street where people want to talk to you, the air fills with 'Tsss!
+Indians get each other's attention by hissing instead of yelling, so every time you walk through a bazaar or a street where people want to talk to you, the air fills with 'Tsss!
 Tsss!' and you have to quell the western irritation that comes with being treated like a dog rather than a human.
 It's not rude, though, it's just another cultural difference, but it's one that takes quite a bit of getting used to.